Darien, New York

-Darien is a town in Genesee County, New York, United States.
+Darien (pronounced "Dare-E-Ann", O’sóötgeh) is a town in Genesee County, New York, United States.
 The population was 3,010 at the 2020 census.
 Darien lies in the southwestern part of Genesee County, southwest of Batavia.

 History

-During the early historic period, the area was occupied by the Seneca people, and was referred to by them as O-so-on-to-geh, or "Place where turkeys are found".
+During the early historic period, the area was occupied by the Seneca people and was referred to by them as O’sóötgeh or "turkey place".

-The area was first settled circa 1803 and was known at first as South Pembroke.
+The area was settled by Europeans circa 1803 and was known at first as South Pembroke.
 The town of Darien was founded in 1832 from the south part of the town of Pembroke.
 The early town was agricultural, supplying food products to nearby urban areas, such as Buffalo.

 Geography

 According to the United States Census Bureau, the town has a total area of 47.6 sqmi, of which 47.5 sqmi is land and 0.1 sqmi, or 0.13%, is water.

 The western town line is the town of Alden in Erie County, and the southern town boundary is the town of Bennington in Wyoming County.

 US Route 20 (Broadway) passes across the town and intersects NY-77 at Darien Center.
 The northern terminus of NY-238 (Attica Road) is in Darien.
 NY-33 crosses the northwest corner of Darien.